How to start journaling (even if you have never done it before)

 What should you actually write about?

-If you want the longer case for why those kinds of questions pay off over weeks, our benefits of journaling guide stands on its own.
+If you want the longer case for why this kind of questioning pays off over weeks, benefits of journaling stands on its own.
 When you are ready for how software can ask the next question without taking over your voice, pair it with the AI journaling page.

 Different ways to journal (pick what you will actually use)